Frequently Asked Questions

-ADA Accessible Parking: Accessible parking for persons with disabilities can be found just inside Gates 1,6, and 16, as well as in the infield.
+ADA Accessible Parking: Accessible parking for persons with disabilities can be found just inside Gates 1, 16, as well as in the infield.

 Public Transit: Travel to the Indiana State Fair via IndyGo public transit on routes 39 and 4 with convenient stops along 38th Street.
 Visit www.indygo.net for more details.